hurlab/richCluster/README.md

 Again, a higher linkage_cutoff leads to stricter (smaller) clusters.

 ### Output
-The output of the `cluster()` function is a `ClusterResult` which can be directly inputted into the visualizations or exported as a csv file with some additional options.
+The output of the `cluster()` function is a `ClusterResult`, which can be directly input into the visualizations or exported as a CSV file with some additional options.

 The name of each cluster is determined as the term in the cluster with the highest gene count.